 Partnership for Public Service Opportunities

 The Partnership for Public Service administers several internship and fellowship programs on behalf of the federal government.
 These opportunities place students and recent graduates in the federal government to gain valuable work experience for short-term assignments.
-You can learn about these programs on the website.
+You can learn about these programs on the website or sign up for updates on our programs and USAJOBS.

 Career or job fairs are a great way to meet agency representatives to learn about what agency employees do day to day.
 While there, you can learn straight from the source about the ins and outs of the application process.
 You can also use these fairs to ask about programs for students or recent graduates, and an agency’s hiring timeline.
 Keep in mind that most agencies don’t make offers on the spot.